bengrc/TicketBooking/README.md

 # TicketBooking
-For run this project, type
+For run this project, type :
-docker-compose up
+npm install && npm start at the project root